This electric vehicle is no longer for saleA new model is available:

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Mitsubishi Outlander PHEV was available from September 2015 until January 2017.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Mitsubishi Outlander PHEV.

 A new model of the Mitsubishi Outlander PHEV (2015) is available: Mitsubishi Outlander PHEV (2017).

-The Mitsubishi Outlander PHEV has an On The Road Price (OTR) of £34,305.
+The Mitsubishi Outlander PHEV had an On The Road Price (OTR) of £34,305.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Mitsubishi Outlander PHEV is eligible for the Plug-In Car Grant (PICG) of £2,500.
-The grant will be applied to the final invoice price of the car.
+The Mitsubishi Outlander PHEV was eligible for a Plug-In Car Grant (PICG) of £2,500.
 The OTR Price including the PICG for the Mitsubishi Outlander PHEV is £31,805.